System-Verification-Lab/Quokka-Sharp/README.md

 All the input circuits should be in [QASM format](https://openqasm.com/).
 Here are some simple walkthroughs on how to use the tool.
-For more detailed examples look as the /quokka_sharp/quokka_sharp/functionalities.py file.
+For simple usage and more detailed examples, refer to the /quokka_sharp/quokka_sharp/functionalities.py file.

 ```python
 import quokka_sharp as qk